adrienecastro/RAG-Chatbot/README.md

 # Internal RAG Support Chatbot

-A Slack-based internal support chatbot that helps answer IT support questions by searching a local knowledge base of PDF and TXT documents using Retrieval-Augmented Generation (RAG).
+A simple Slack-based internal support chatbot that helps answer IT support questions by searching a local knowledge base of PDF and TXT documents using Retrieval-Augmented Generation (RAG).
 Powered by Google Gemini, LlamaIndex, ChromaDB, and sentence-transformers.
 Runs entirely on-premises with no